Calculating Paid Family Leave Benefit Payment Amounts

 - October, November, or December, the base period is the 12 months ending last June 30.
 (Example: A claim beginning November 2, 2018, uses a base period of July 1, 2017, through June 30, 2018.)

-Special base period: Under certain circumstances, the law permits substitution of wages paid in quarters prior to the normal base period of a claim in order to make a claim valid.
-If your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment, you are eligible to request a special base period.
+Special base period: Under certain circumstances, the law allows substitution of wages paid in quarters before the normal base period of a claim in order to make a claim valid.
+If your current base period was negatively affected by military service, industrial disability, trade dispute, or long-term unemployment, you may ask for a special base period.
 If your base period meets one of the requirements listed, contact PFL at 1-877-238-4373 to verify if you are eligible for the special base period and provide additional information to support your request.

-The weekly benefit amount is determined by using the quarter in which you were paid the highest wages in your base period.
-Refer to the DI and PFL Weekly Benefits Chart for further information.
+The WBA is determined by using the quarter in which you were paid the highest wages in your base period.
+Refer to the Disability (DI) and Paid Family Leave (PFL) Weekly Benefits Chart for further information.

 How your WBA is calculated:

-For an estimate of your WBA, based on your highest reported quarterly earnings, refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589).
+For an estimate of your WBA, based on your highest reported quarterly earnings, refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) (PDF) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) (PDF).

 To calculate your approximate WBA, use the PFL Weekly Benefits Calculator.
 The PFL Benefits Calculator may be used for both PFL and DI claims.